Oliver-Tautz/ISY_MUSIC/baselines.md

 * What us ISR?
 * How are e_interf, e_noise and e_artif computed?!
 * How does the bad signal get such high sdr?
+* What are journals?
+What are conferences?
+What are preprints?
+This is confusing to me

 ### Datasets

 [source-sep](https://source-separation.github.io/tutorial/data/datasets.html)
 [sigsep](https://sigsep.github.io/datasets/)